santoshreddy960-github/kubernetes/kubernetes-objects-cheatsheet.md

 ---

 ## ✅ Author
-Prepared by *Your Name* as part of Kubernetes learning and DevOps portfolio project.
+Prepared by *Santosh* as part of Kubernetes learning and DevOps portfolio project.